metrom-xyz/contracts/CONTRIBUTING.md

 ## Testing

 Tests are written in Solidity and you can find them in the `tests` folder.
-Both property-based fuzzing and standard unit tests are easily supported through the use of Foundry.
+We write both property-based fuzzing and standard unit tests and easily execute them through Foundry.

 ## Github Actions